AmazingAmpharos/OoT-Randomizer/README.md

-# ALttPEntranceRandomizer
+# OoTRandomizer

-This is a entrance randomizer for _The Legend of Zelda: A Link to the Past_ for the SNES.
+This is a randomizer for _The Legend of Zelda: Ocarina of Time_ for the Nintendo 64.
-See http://vt.alttp.run for more details on the normal randomizer.

 # Installation